threadmapper/sequence-under-peaks/README.md

 ```

-- Please note we havetested this on Python 2.7 and Python 3.6.
+- Please note we have tested this on Python 2.7 and Python 3.6.